 Research is ongoing to determine the hotspots for resistance development and spread.
-Tulip bulbs have previous been identified as vehicle for international spread of azole resistant Af isolates [23, 24].
-Decaying flower bulb waste from farms, industrial wood-chip waste, and industrial green-waste storage, able to support the growth and reproduction of Af in the presence of fungicides, have already been identified as hotspots [25].
-Recent research has also shown that Af has evolved resistance not only to azoles, but also to other fungicides belonging to different modes of action (methyl benzimidazole carbamates (MBC), quinone outside inhibitor (QoIs) and succinate dehydrogenase inhibitors (SDHIs) that are used in the wider environment and not in medicine [17, 18].
+Tulip bulbs have previously been identified as a vehicle for international spread of azole resistant Af isolates [23, 24].
+Decaying flower bulb waste from farms, industrial wood-chip waste, and industrial green-waste storage, able to support the growth and reproduction of Af in the presence of fungicides, has already been identified as hotspots [25].
 A better understanding on the emergence and spatiotemporal spread of different fungicide resistant alleles can improve our understanding of hotspots for fungicide resistance development and develop measures to reduce exposure risk.

 The aim of this study was to investigate the resistance status of Af populations sampled from tulip field soils, tulip bulbs, tulip peel waste piles and flower compost heaps to azole, MBC, QoI and SDHI fungicides.
 A panel of clinical isolates and a set of environmental isolates, that were characterised in a previous study [17], were also included to compare the fungicide sensitivity phenotypes and genotypes.
 Sequencing of genes encoding for fungicide target proteins, cell surface protein (CSP) and mating type, as well as microsatellite typing based on short tandem repeats (STRAf) was carried out for all strains to identify genetical relatedness and to check for clonal expansion [26, 27].
 The spread of clonal lineages in both the environment and the clinical setting is further discussed using data that can be found in the literature or the available AfumID database [28].